onethawt/idaplugins-list/README.md

 * [HexRaysPyTools](https://github.com/igogo-x86/HexRaysPyTools): Plugin assists in creation classes/structures and detection virtual tables.
 Best to use with Class Informer plugin, because it helps to automatically get original classes names.

 * [HRDEV](https://github.com/ax330d/hrdev): This is an IDA Pro Python plugin to make Hex-Rays Decompiler output bit more attractive.
 HRDEV plugin retrieves standard decompiler output, parses it with Python Clang bindings, does some magic, and puts back.

+* [HrDevHelper](https://github.com/patois/HRDevHelper): HexRays decompiler plugin that visualizes the ctree of decompiled functions using IDA's graph engine.

 * [Hyara](https://www.hex-rays.com/contests/2018/index.shtml): A plugin to create pattern-matching rules.
 It helps creating rules for the YARA pattern-matching tool direcly in IDA.
 It includes a simple detection of relocatable bytes in x86 opcodes for improved matching.
 It also provides a checker feature for testing the rules on the loaded binary.